Emily Oster: Career

 From 2006 to 2007, Oster was a Becker Fellow at the Becker Center on Chicago Price Theory at the University of Chicago, where she was an assistant professor at the Department of Economics from 2007 to 2009, an assistant professor at the Booth School of Business from 2009 to 2011, and an associate professor from 2011 to 2014.
-She became a tenured associate professor of economics at Brown University in 2015, where she has been a full professor of economics since 2016 and the Royce Family Professor of Teaching Excellence since 2019.
+In 2015, she became a tenured associate professor of economics at Brown University, where she has been a full professor of economics since 2016 and the Royce Family Professor of Teaching Excellence since 2019.
 She is also the CEO of ParentData, a data-driven website she founded in 2020 that explores parenting practices.

-Oster has been a research associate at the NBER since 2015, where she was a faculty research fellow from 2006 to 2015, and has been an associate editor of the Quarterly Journal of Economics since 2014.
+Since 2015 Oster has been a research associate at the NBER, where she was a faculty research fellow from 2006 to 2015.
+She has been an associate editor of the Quarterly Journal of Economics since 2014.

 Oster's research focuses generally on development economics and health.
-In 2005, Oster published a dissertation for her economics Ph.D. from Harvard University, which suggested that the unusually high ratio of men to women in China was partially due to the effects of the hepatitis B virus.
-"Hepatitis B and the Case of the Missing Women," pointed to findings that suggested areas with high hepatitis B rates tended to have higher male-to female birth ratios.
-Oster argued that the fact that hepatitis B can cause a woman to conceive male children more often than female, accounted for a bulk of the "missing women" in Amartya Sen's 1990 essay, "More Than 100 Million Women Are Missing."
+In 2005, Oster published a dissertation for her economics Ph.D. from Harvard University that suggested that the unusually high ratio of men to women in China was partially due to the effects of the hepatitis B virus.
+"Hepatitis B and the Case of the Missing Women" pointed to findings that suggested areas with high hepatitis B rates tended to have higher male-to female birth ratios.
+Oster argued that the fact that hepatitis B can cause women to conceive boys more often than girls accounted for the bulk of the "missing women" in Amartya Sen's 1990 essay "More Than 100 Million Women Are Missing".
 Oster noted that the use of hepatitis B vaccine in 1982 led to a sharp decline in the male-to-female birth ratio.
-Sen's essay had attributed the "missing women" to societal discrimination against girls and women in the form of the allocation of health, educational, and food resources.
+Sen's essay attributed the "missing women" to societal discrimination against girls and women in the form of the allocation of health, educational, and food resources.

-In April 2008, Oster released a working paper "Hepatitis B Does Not Explain Male-Biased Sex Ratios in China" in which she evaluated new data, which showed that her original research was incorrect.
+In 2008, Oster released a working paper, "Hepatitis B Does Not Explain Male-Biased Sex Ratios in China", in which she evaluated new data that showed that her original research was incorrect.
 Freakonomics author Steven Levitt saw this as a sign of integrity.

 In a 2007 TED Talk, Oster discussed the spread of HIV in Africa, applying a cost-benefit analysis to the question of why African men have been slow to change their sexual behavior.

+In 2026, Oster launched the "Wellness, Actually" Podcast with F. Perry Wilson on iHeartMedia to combat social media misinformation about wellness topics.